 In fact, a savvy group will know when to jettison a habitually underachieving member from the mastermind group.
 This small bit of peer pressure is part of what leads to such remarkable improvement in the performance of most board members.

-Simply put, your ability to successfully work with a mastermind group will strengthen your leadership skills.
+Your ability to successfully work with a mastermind group will strengthen your leadership skills.

 It may sound strange that a business owner’s leadership skills are so closely tied to how well they perform as part of a mastermind group.
 But the lessons a business leader learns in these valuable, regularly scheduled meetings are, in essence, a form of leadership training.